BAYKO in South Africa

 Unlike the U.K. version, the BAYKO page here [above, right] is page 6 of 12.

-The lack of the price list with my copy of the catalogue leaves room for a small amount of doubt, but I'm still confident that BAYKO was available during the MECCANO era.
+The lack of the price list with my copy of the catalogue leaves room for a little doubt, but I'm confident that BAYKO was available during the MECCANO era.
+This may, of course, have been a side effect of the previously suggested use of South Africa as a regional supply hub.

 222 x 172 mm = 8.75 x 6.8 inches